 Hunger is not a problem.
 It is an obscenity.
 How wonderful it is that nobody need wait a single moment before starting to improve the world.

 - Extreme heat, drought and poverty prevent conventional agriculture

 - Aggravation due to climate change

-The nutritional profile (290 kcal, 65 g protein per 100 g and numerous vitamins) can prevent the severe consequences of malnutrition.
-Daily harvests, high yields, low water consumption and effective CO2 sequestration make spirulina the best food for the future.
+The nutritional profile (290 kcal, 65 g protein per 100 g and numerous vitamins) prevents the serious consequences of malnutrition.
+Daily harvesting, high yields, low water consumption and effective CO2 binding make spirulina a promising food for the future.

-Spirulina can feed 10 times more people with the same acerage than wheat.
-Furthermore, the innovative food is highly accepted in the market.
+The same acreage can feed 10 times more people than wheat.
+The innovative food is already enjoying a high level of acceptance on the market.

 Concept & Vision

-The income generated from independently operating their own breeding facilities also creates an economic opportunity that opens up a whole new livelihood for the people (e.g. access to education and medical care).
-The technical solution has been verified by TÜV Nord, the ecological sustainability has been confirmed by WWF.
-The concept has been awarded with, among others, the Social Innovation Award of the Bayer Foundation and the GreenTec Award 2017, the largest and most important environmental prize in the world.
+The income generated from independently operating their own breeding facilities also creates an economic boom that opens up a whole new livelihood for the people, e.g. access to education and medical care.
+The technical solution has been verified by TÜV Nord, its ecological sustainability has been confirmed by the WWF and it has received the Social Innovation Award from the Bayer Foundationand the GreenTec Award 2017 the largest and most important environmental award in the world.

 Our vision is to combat malnutrition in the long term.In cooperation with local Kenyans , we are looking for promising, innovative concepts to ensure a balanced diet.
 One example of this is the microalgae spirulina, which has become our trademark.
 Our aim is to make optimum use of the local resources at our locations.
 We are therefore always on the lookout for other sustainable concepts that can complement our portfolio in the fight against malnutrition.